Air Tanzania: ATCL (2002–2006)

 The Tanzanian government selected SAA as the winning bidder.
 After signing an agreement with the government, SAA in December 2002 purchased a 49 percent stake in Air Tanzania Company Limited (ATCL) for US$20 million.
 US$10 million was the value of the government's shares, and the remaining US$10 million was for the Capital and Training Account for financing Air Tanzania's proposed business plan.

 As the strategic partner, SAA planned to create its East African hub in Dar es Salaam to form a "Golden Triangle" between southern, eastern, and western Africa.
 It intended to replace ATCL's fleet with Boeing 737-800s, 737-200s, and 767-300s; and planned to introduce regional routes, including routes to the Middle East and West Africa.
 The government was expected to sell 10 percent of its stake to a private Tanzanian investor, thereby reducing the government's ownership to a non-controlling interest of 41% n ATCL.

-The new Air Tanzania airline was launched on 31 March 2003, offering direct flights between from Dar es Salaam to Johannesburg, Zanzibar and Kilimanjaro.
+The new Air Tanzania airline was launched on 31 March 2003, offering direct flights from Dar es Salaam to Johannesburg, Zanzibar and Kilimanjaro.

 Air Tanzania recorded a pre-tax loss of almost US$7.3 million in its first year following privatisation.
 The loss was attributed mainly to the inability to expand the network as quickly and extensively as originally planned.
 It had been hoped to launch services to Dubai, India, and Europe, but these were delayed as Air Tanzania had only had short-haul Boeing 737-200s in its fleet.
 The development of Dar es Salaam as an East African hub for the SAA alliance had also not proceeded as quickly as planned.

 On 31 January 2005, Air Tanzania suspended one of its few regional services, Dar es Salaam to Nairobi, following intense competition from Kenya Airways on the route.
 The airline, however, reaffirmed its intention to launch long-haul services within a year from Dar es Salaam to Dubai, London, Mumbai, and Muscat.

 The Tanzanian government announced on 31 March 2006 that it would dispose of ATCL following four years of losses, which amounted to US$20.5 million (TZS.24.7 billion).
 The director-general of the Tanzania Civil Aviation Authority, Margaret Munyagi, said: "Air Tanzania was in a worse state than before it was taken over by SAA."
 SAA, however, claimed the Tanzanian government was "not serious" for failing to release about US$30 million, which was needed to implement Air Tanzania's business strategy to reverse continued losses.

 On 7 September 2006, the Tanzanian government bought SAA's 49 percent stake in ATCL for US$1 million, officially terminating its partnership with SAA.
 The venture collapsed due to the partners' different interests in the business.